vacammar/display-angular-app-version/README.md

 # Increment and display Angular app version

-Recently at work, was asked me how we can auto increment the Angular application version number and how we can display this into application.
+Recently at work, was asked me: how we can auto increment the Angular application version number and how we can display this into application.
 After a few second to think 🤔, I concreted that I've never done it before, and I told me, which best occasion to write a few line of code 👨🏽‍💻 and publish into my GitHub repo 🤓.